microsoft/Data-Science-For-Beginners/README.md

 | 20 | Data Science in the Wild | [In the Wild](6-Data-Science-In-Wild/README.md) | Data science driven projects in the real world | [lesson](6-Data-Science-In-Wild/20-Real-World-Examples/README.md) | [Nitya](https://twitter.com/nitya) |
 ## Offline access

 You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
 Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine,  then in the root folder of this repo, type `docsify serve`.
 The website will be served on port 3000 on your localhost: `localhost:3000`.

+> Note, notebooks will not be rendered via Docsify, so when you need to run a notebook, do that separately in VS Code running a Python kernel.
 ## PDF

 A PDF of all of the lessons can be found [here](pdf/readme.pdf)